front-commerce/developers.front-commerce.com/source/docs/essentials/add-a-page-client-side.md

 It has URLs for Catalog routes (Categories, Product, Search…), Checkout routes, Account routes, Cms pages…

-But when you are building your own e-commerce experience you will most likely need to add your own pages/routes.
+But when building your own e-commerce experience you will most likely need to add your own pages/routes.
 And that's what we will focus on in this guide.

 We will take the example of a shop that is selling ingredients.
 It might make